 One full year into the pandemic, and experts are now predicting that one of the consequences of the COVID-19 pandemic will be a wave of job churn in which up to 20 percent of our current workforce will seek out new employment opportunities.
 Job expectations changed rapidly over the past year, burnout rates soared and people’s personal values shifted, so this necessarily impacts how people are viewing their work.

 Turnover in the workplace can be costly.
-Replacing hourly workers, for example, can cost around $1500 per employee due to paid overtime for employees who have to help cover shifts, training and materials costs for new hires, etc. 70 percent of employees who left a job in recent years say they did so because their employer wasn’t offering adequate career development.
+Replacing hourly workers, for example, can cost around $1500 per employee due to paid overtime for employees who have to help cover shifts, materials and training costs for new hires, etc. 70 percent of employees who left a job in recent years say they did so because their employer wasn’t offering adequate career development.
 Keeping employees engaged through regular training and upskilling efforts can help reduce the effects of post-pandemic turnover, saving your organization money.
 Your organization will also remain competitive, allowing you to drive increased profits and reach in your industry.

 Common Corporate Training Mistakes